bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-13-scarlet-empress.md

-<![endif]-->

 _+ intro by Geoff Andrew, Programmer-at-Large (Wednesday 13 July only)._

 Arguably the finest of the Dietrich-Sternberg collaborations, this offers a magnificently ornate, gleefully excessive account of the rise to power of Catherine the Great, from naively innocent princess to murderously ambitious, sexually voracious Empress of Russia.
 Packed with spectacular sets and costumes, not to mention plentiful visual innuendo, it’s a mischievous masterpiece; the wedding scene, especially, is quite extraordinary.
 **bfi.org.uk**

 **A 1965 review**
 One of the handicaps facing any film historian is the difficulty of seeing an artist’s work in the right order.
 As far as Josef von Sternberg is concerned, younger critics in this country have so far been deprived of his silent films (except for a brief appearance years ago at the NFT of _The Salvation Hunters_), though I have a vague memory of a bad print of _The Last Command_, with Jannings as an aristocratic extra lording it over a fantastically populated film set.
 (As for _The Sea Gull_, only Chaplin knows why he suppressed it in America, and he’s not telling.)
-At the moment, then, Sternberg remains for us the director of ‘the Dietrich films’ of the early Thirties, from _The Blue Angel_ to
-_The Devil Is a Woman_, in which each film became ‘a mounting hymn to her beauty,’ to quote a contemporary commentator.
+At the moment, then, Sternberg remains for us the director of ‘the Dietrich films’ of the early Thirties, from _The Blue Angel_ to   _The Devil Is a Woman_, in which each film became ‘a mounting hymn to her beauty,’ to quote a contemporary commentator.
 This is true in the sense that Sternberg seemed to have discovered an infinite number of ways of exploring the divine features.
 In reality, however, she only provided the main human-cum-plastic material for her director’s grander designs.

 Sternberg viewed the cinema at this time as if it was a gigantic canvas, where subtly controlled lighting took the place of brushstrokes and a hovering camera caressed faces and sets as if it too was obsessed by the heady atmosphere.
 And it is amazing how much Sternberg got away with.
 Taking over Stroheim’s reputation for extravagance, he proceeded to prove his artistic theories by assuming complete control of his productions, personally supervising the lighting and decor (aided by the great Hans Dreier), and even doing some of his own musical arrangements. _The Scarlet Empress_ (1934) and _The Devil Is a Woman_ (1935) belong to a fantasy world out of reach of time.
 To a New Deal-conscious America they must have seemed the height of extravagant incongruity: today their inspired self-indulgence acts as a reminder of a Hollywood that has gone for ever.